I. MEMBERSHIP OF THE MERCER STAFF COUNCIL

 a.
 An alternate may be nominated in the next election if he/she has filled six months or less of the unexpired term of a Council Representative.

 b.
 If an alternate fills more than six months of the unexpired term of an absent Council Representative, then s/he must wait one year to be nominated for full Council membership.

 1. Nominations for the officers are made by the newly elected Council members at the joint June meeting.

-2. Once the nominations have been made, a vote is taken for the offices of Chair, Chair Elect and Secretary for the upcoming fiscal year.
+2. Once the nominations have been made, a vote is taken for the offices of Chair, Chair Elect and Communication Specialist for the upcoming fiscal year.

 3. No Council member may hold more than one office at one time.

-4. First year members are not eligible to hold any office.
+4. First year members are only eligible for the Communication Specialist position.

 5. All elected officer positions are for one year terms with no limit to number of positions held with the exception of Chair and Chair Elect.

 C. LENGTH OF TERM